emacsmirror/universal-sidecar/README.md

       (universal-sidecar-roam-convert-roam-sections org-roam-mode-sections))
 ```

+Additionally, the `universal-sidecar-buffer-id-formatters` variable can have a "node title or buffer name" formatter, using the `universal-sidecar-roam-buffer-name` function.

 ## Elfeed Related Papers Sections

 The usecase that started this project: I wanted to be able to see possibly related papers that I've read when I read through the ArXiv RSS feeds.